A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 13. More risk-taking and less covering your ass

-This is even more important when you’re aiming to be at the forefront of your industry.
+Creativity is even more important when you’re a pioneer in your industry.
 So, management needs to not only encourage creativity but to inspire engineers.
 Show engineers what they can accomplish by working in a limitless environment.
+Elon Musk has the following strong words on this matter:

 “There’s a tremendous bias against taking risks.
 Everyone is trying to optimize their ass-covering.”

-Its important engineers can test drive their ideas.
-No matter how farfetched an idea may sound.
+Companies need to allow their engineers to test their ideas, no matter how farfetched.
 Of course, as budget allows.

 14. A deeply inspiring and magnetic mission

-Companies need clear missions.
-I’m talking about a deeply entrenched mission connecting with all employees at their core.
+Companies need clear transparent missions.
+I’m talking about a deeply entrenched mission, which touches engineers at their core.
+Such powerful missions create a purpose, beyond just collecting a paycheck.

 “You want to wake up in the morning and think the future is going to be great – and that’s what being a spacefaring civilization is all about.
 It’s about believing in the future and thinking that the future will be better than the past.
 And I can’t think of anything more exciting than going out there and being among the stars.”